 These issues remain a never-ending battle of intensity and emotion.
-What has changed dramatically is that the world is ever more linked, and the speed and scale of change are ever more unpredictable.
+What has changed dramatically is that the world is ever more linked, and the speed and scale of change are ever more unpredictable (just look at the last two weeks).
 In America, there has been a surge in acrimony, political partisanship, class warfare, identity politics, and cancel culture.
 Economic stagnation amidst breakneck technological change remains a troubling trend.
 All these can be reversed and repaired since, as famed 19th-century French philosopher Alexis de Tocqueville noted, “The greatness of America lies not in being more enlightened than any other nation, but rather in her ability to repair her faults.”

 China will also need to address its weaknesses as it strives to protect the power and the brand of the Chinese Communist Party, achieve primacy in East Asia, and then expand its hegemony throughout the vast continents of Eurasia.
 The flip side of this is that it puts the party and grand strategy above the welfare and rights of its people.

 Perhaps it’s best to begin the rivalry’s endgame by exploring just what makes up a country’s “brand.”

 Brand Wars: U.S. vs. China